Guide to the French Tax Foncieres and Taxe d'Habitation

 Notices of imposition of this tax are sent each year in November :

-If you are already registered online with the local authorities, the tax demands are available in your member area on the impots.gouv.fr website from mid September 2025 if you pay annually and from 28 August 2024 if you pay monthly.
-Otherwise paper notices will be sent between August and October 2025 depending on whether you pay monthly or annually.
+If you are already registered online with the local authorities, tax demands are available in your member area on impots.gouv.fr from mid-September 2025 if you pay annually and from 28 August 2025 if you pay monthly.
+Otherwise, paper notices will be sent between August and October 2025, depending on whether you pay monthly or annually.
 The deadline for the taxe d’habitation is usually 15th December 2025.

-In any case, it’s essential to look out for these important official documents, especially if you are not planning to return until next year.
+In any case, it’s essential to keep an eye out for these important official documents, especially if you are not planning to return until next year.

 For Expert Tax Advice

 Our French legal experts specialise in taxation, wealth tax, succession, etc… They have extensive knowledge of French tax and the system, contact François Mouniélou for more details.
-Before you contact him, we recommend you familiar yourself with the buying process and visit our FAQ page.
-Finally, our foreign exchange experts can assist with all your currency needs in a fast moving and highly competitive market, commission free.
+Before you contact him, we recommend that you familiarise yourself with the buying process and visit our FAQ page.
+Finally, our foreign exchange experts can assist with all your currency needs in a fast-moving and highly competitive market, commission-free.